TjitteS/OpenSmartEnergyConverter/README.md

 ### Power electronics ###

 The topology is a boost converter with GaN FET switches.
 Earlier prototypes used [Efficient Power Conversion](https://epc-co.com/epc)'s GaN devices; more specificly the EPC2010C.
 While this manufacturer has some great publications on how to use GaN FETs and how to model their power losses, I found the devices themselves very sensitive to faults.
-Events like current sipes or load disconnects could Easley destroy these devices.
+Events like current spikes or load disconnects could easily destroy these devices.
 The switch to [Gan-Systems](https://gansystems.com/) was made when the new design requirements allowed for lower output voltages.
 Gan-Systems can provide devices that are more easily cooled and integrated on a PCB, but only for 100V or 600V ratings.
 So far, no GaN-System FET was destroyed in the development process of this project.
 Which might say something about the reliability of the devices, or the maturity of the converter.

 ### Measurement and control ###